RobinBuschmann/arc-m/README.md

 npm i arc-m
 ```

+## Limitation
+⚠️ Doesn't work with AOT-compliler for now.

 ## Usage
 1. Write a react component.
 Use `prop-types` to describe the component props.
 ```typescript jsx